 When the rain is driving down and you’re sliding through mud to catch your horse, who is wearing a drenched turnout rug, it’s easy to question why it was such a good idea to own a horse at all.
-But with our five tips for staying sane in the rain, miserable winter weather can be bearable.
+But with our five tips for staying sane in the rain, miserable winter weather can be a little bit more bearable.

-To avoid fields becoming poached, lay down hardcore in the gate area.
-A cheaper option is to lay down stable mats, or fence off the gateway so horses don’t always wait in the same area.
+To avoid gateways from becoming excessively poached, lay down hardcore or mats designed to prevent poaching in the gate area.
+A cheaper option is to use electric tape to fence off the gateway so horses don’t always wait in the same area.

 2. Invest in a plastic hay feeder